Birkenhead: 20th century

 The Grange Road West drill hall was completed in 1900.

+In 1908, Robert Baden-Powell announced the launch of the Scout movement during a publicity visit to the Birkenhead branch of the YMCA; his ideas had previously led to the creation of informal Scout patrols in some parts of the country.
+Among the troops formed in 1908 was the 1st Birkenhead (YMCA) troop.

 In September 1932 thousands of unemployed people protested in a series of demonstrations organised by the local branch of the National Unemployed Workers Movement.
 After three days of rioting, police were brought in from elsewhere to help quell the rioters.

 In addition to the ferries and the railway, the Queensway road tunnel opened in 1934 and gave rapid access to Liverpool.
 This opened up the Wirral Peninsula for development, and prompted further growth of Birkenhead as an industrial centre.
 Bolstered by migration from rural Cheshire, southern Ireland and Wales, the town's population had grown from 110 in 1801 to 110,912 one hundred years later and stood at 142,501 by 1951.

-Birkenhead was struck by an F0/T1 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

 1989 saw the completion of a large shopping development within Birkenhead town centre, known as the Pyramids.

 Conway Park station was opened in 1998 as part of a development that saw Wirral Metropolitan College open a new campus nearby.